evannetwork/api-blockchain-core/docs/profile/claims.rst

 = Descriptions =
 ==========================

-.. _claims_setClaimDescription:
+.. _verifications_setVerificationDescription:

-setClaimDescription
+setVerificationDescription
 ================================================================================

 .. code-block:: typescript

-  claims.setClaimDescription(accountId, topic, domain, description);
+  verifications.setVerificationDescription(accountId, topic, domain, description);

-Set description for a claim under a domain owned by given account.
-This sets the description at the ENS endpoint for a claim.
+Set description for a verification under a domain owned by given account.
+This sets the description at the ENS endpoint for a verification.

-Notice, that this will **not** insert a description at the claim itself.
-Consider it as setting a global registry with the description for your claims and not as a label attached to a single claim.
+Notice, that this will **not** insert a description at the verification itself.
+Consider it as setting a global registry with the description for your verifications and not as a label attached to a single verification.

-So a setting a description for the claim ``/some/claim`` the subdomain ``example`` registers this at the ENS path `${sha3('/some/claim')}example.claims.evan``.
+So a setting a description for the verification ``/some/verification`` the subdomain ``example`` registers this at the ENS path `${sha3('/some/verification')}example.verifications.evan``.

-When this description has been set, it can be used when setting claims, e.g. with
+When this description has been set, it can be used when setting verifications, e.g. with

 .. code-block:: typescript

-  claims.setClaim(accounts[0], accounts[1], '/some/claim', expirationDate, claimValue, 'example');
+  verifications.setVerification(accounts[0], accounts[1], '/some/verification', expirationDate, verificationValue, 'example');

-A description can be setup even after claims have been issued.
-So it is recommended to use the claim domain when setting up claims, even if the description isn't required at the moment, when claims are set up.
+A description can be setup even after verifications have been issued.
+So it is recommended to use the verification domain when setting up verifications, even if the description isn't required at the moment, when verifications are set up.

 ----------
 Parameters
 ----------

 #. ``accountId`` - ``string``: accountId, that performs the description update
-#. ``topic`` - ``string``: name of the claim (full path) to set description
+#. ``topic`` - ``string``: name of the verification (full path) to set description
-#. ``domain`` - ``string``: domain of the claim, this is a subdomain under 'claims.evan', so passing 'example' will link claims description to 'example.claims.evan'
+#. ``domain`` - ``string``: domain of the verification, this is a subdomain under 'verifications.evan', so passing 'example' will link verifications description to 'example.verifications.evan'
-#. ``description`` - ``string``: DBCP description of the claim; can be an Envelope but only public properties are used
+#. ``description`` - ``string``: DBCP description of the verification; can be an Envelope but only public properties are used

 -------
 Returns